Vitamin and Nutrition Deficiency

 Vitamin B12 deficiency is common in the United States, especially among the elderly.
 It is estimated that between 10% and 25% of the people over 80 years of age may have a B12 deficiency.
 There are several causes of vitamin B12 deficiency.
 A strict vegetarian diet may promote a B12 deficiency because animal-based foods such as red meat, dairy products, fish, poultry and eggs are the only recognized source of dietary B12.
 A lack of B12, or the inability of stomach acids to aid in the absorption, also causes this deficiency.
 Consequently, drugs that reduce stomach acid should not be taken with B12 supplements.
 A number of other conditions, procedures, and drugs are associated with a reduced the ability to absorb B12.
 These include autoimmune diseases, pernicious or unexplained anemia, pancreatic diseases, ileal resection, Crohn’s disease, HIV infection, gastritis, gastric or small intestine surgeries, malabsorption syndromes, multiple sclerosis, and use of histamine2 receptor antagonists or proton pump inhibitors.

 Symptoms of lack of vitamin B12 can cause serious anemia, nerve damage and degeneration of the spinal cord.
 It is common for anemia to develop first, but this is not always the case, especially if a person is taking a folate supplement.
 A lack of B12 damages the myelin sheath that surrounds and protect nerves.
 Without this protection, nerves cease to function properly and conditions such as peripheral neuropathy occur.
 Even B12 deficiency that is relatively mild may affect the nervous system and the proper functioning of the brain.
+Several types of neurological manifestations are described: progressive degeneration of spinal cord, optic nerve neuropathy, cognitive disorders and polyneuropathy.
 The nerve damage caused by a lack of B12 may become permanently debilitating, if the underlying condition is not treated.

 Symptoms & Signs